This website is operated by MTG Liquidity Ltd.

 SVG

-The Financial Services Authority of St. Vincent and the Grenadines (SVG) has issued a warning and requirements for registered forex entities, giving them until March 10th, 2023, to provide evidence of their approved license from other jurisdictions where they conduct business.
-Failure to comply may result in sanctions.
+Going further with our FX quarterly review, let’s talk about regulatory changes.
+The Financial Services Authority of St. Vincent and the Grenadines (SVG) has issued a warning and requirements for its registered Forex entities to provide evidence that they also hold a license approved in the jurisdictions where they conduct business.
+Failure to comply with it by March 10, 2023 may result in sanctions.

 Denial of Service Attacks

-Recently DDoS attacks on forex brokers have surged, with Cyprus being heavily targeted.
-These attacks aim to disrupt services and overload a broker’s server with traffic, causing their website or trading platform to become unavailable.
-Experts suggest that forex brokers invest in DDoS protection services to mitigate the impact of these attacks.
-They also recommend educating employees on cybersecurity best practices and regularly testing their systems’ resilience to such attacks.
+Recently, DDoS attacks on Forex Brokers have surged, with Cyprus being heavily targeted.
+These attacks aim to disrupt services and overload a Broker’s server with traffic, causing their website or trading platform to become unavailable.
+Experts advise Forex Brokers to invest in DDoS protection services to mitigate the impact of these attacks.
+They also recommend educating employees on cybersecurity best practices and testing their systems’ resilience to such attacks on a regular basis.

 Artificial Intelligence

-On the 24th of February, the Financial Action Task Force (FATF), a global organization that sets standards for combating money laundering and terrorist financing, announced the suspension of Russia from its membership.
+On February 24, the Financial Action Task Force (FATF), a global organization that sets standards for combating money laundering and terrorist financing, announced that it had suspended Russia from its membership.
 This decision was made due to Russia’s failure to comply with the FATF’s requirements, which include developing and implementing effective measures to combat money laundering and terrorist financing.
 The suspension means that Russian banks and financial institutions will face additional scrutiny and could have difficulty accessing international banking services.
-In addition, FATF has also added South Africa and Nigeria to its “gray list”, a move that can be devastating to a nation’s economy.
+In addition, FATF has also added South Africa and Nigeria to its “gray list,” a move that can be devastating to these nations’ economies.

-Looking ahead, bank stocks are currently at low valuations and the Q1 earnings season may address some concerns surrounding the banking system.
+Looking ahead in our FX quarterly report, bank stocks are currently at low valuations and the Q1 earnings season may address some concerns surrounding the banking system.
 The estimated Q1 2023 earnings decline for the S&P 500 is -6.6%, which is the largest decline since Q2 2020.
 The US banking system is currently under stress, and the conversation is shifting to when and how fast the Federal Reserve will begin cutting rates.
 The Fed’s most recent summary of economic projections sees rates elevated around 5% through the end of 2023.
-How markets will react to the upcoming rate-cut cycle will largely depend upon the context driving it.
+How markets react to the upcoming rate-cut cycle will largely depend upon the context driving it.

 A weaker dollar is expected to make gold even more attractive.
 Bitcoin has gained over 70% since the beginning of the year and has significant upside potential once it breaks the psychological $30,000 barrier.
-Oil prices are likely to remain high in Q2 due to production cuts, but the situation in Russia-Ukraine could have a significant impact on oil prices and energy stocks.
+Oil prices are likely to remain high in Q2 due to production cuts, but the situation in Russia and Ukraine could have a significant impact on oil prices and energy stocks.